If you are a badminton player, you’d know that the string gutting process is very important and one that you should not avoid.

 On the other hand, professionals and advanced players love to string their guts at a much higher tension as the repulsion is reduced which means the player gets more control over his/her shots.

 The disadvantage in gutting your strings at a very high tension is that the power generated is reduced.
 But at the advanced levels, power is something all players tend to have.

-The other disadvantage of high tension gutting is that the strings of a racquet tend to break faster and the frequency with one needs to change their guts increases.
+The other disadvantage of high tension gutting is that the strings of a racquet tend to break faster and the frequency at which one needs to change their guts increases.
 But once again the more advanced players are used to this.

 Thicker guts will last you longer than thinner guts.
-During any mis-hits or miss contacts of the shuttle, guts that are on the thinner side then to snap faster.
+During any mis-hits or miss contacts of the shuttle, guts that are on the thinner side tend to snap faster.

 The badminton company Yonex offers guts that are suitable to all level players.